N02870941/personal_site/README.md

 If you want to run the server on port 8080 using `docker-compose`, you may execute the following:

     docker-compose up

+### Running with Docker
+If you want to run the server on port 8080 via `docker`, you may execute the following:

+1. Build the image and tag it as the latest

+        docker build -t jabari_dash/personal_website:latest .

+2. Get the list of Docker images

+        docker images

+3. Copy and paste the latest image's id
+Run the latest image on port localhost:8080

+        docker run -p 8080:8080 <image id>

 **Note:** This application was not developed on, nor intended to run on Windows machines.
 Currently, the server-side script that resizes images is only compatible on Unix-based machines.